oracle/oracle-database-operator/docs/sidb/README.md

 - For XE database, you **cannot change** the init parameters i.e. `cpuCount, processes, sgaTarget or pgaAggregateTarget`.

 #### Additional Information
 You are required to specify the database admin password secret in the corresponding YAML file.
 The default values mentioned in the `adminPassword.secretName` fields of [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml), [singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml) and [singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml) files are `db-admin-secret`, `prebuiltdb-admin-secret`, and `xedb-admin-secret` respectively.
 You can create these secrets manually by using the sample command mentioned in the [Template YAML](#template-yaml) section.
-Otherwise, you can create these secrets at once by filling the passwords in the **[singleinstancedatabase_secrets.yaml](../../config/samples/sidb/singleinstancedatabase_secrets.yaml)** file and applying it using the command below:
+Alternatively, you can create these secrets by filling the passwords in the **[singleinstancedatabase_secrets.yaml](../../config/samples/sidb/singleinstancedatabase_secrets.yaml)** file and applying it using the command below:

 ```bash
 kubectl apply -f singleinstancedatabase_secrets.yaml